 Dr Simone Lamont-Black is Senior Lecturer in International Trade Law, at the University of Edinburgh.
 She trained and practiced law in Germany as Rechtsanwältin before moving to the UK.
 She holds her Doctorate from Augsburg University (summa cum laude).
 Before joining Edinburgh University in 2010, she lectured at Northumbria University, Newcastle upon Tyne.

-Her main research interest is in international transport law, whether carriage (of goods or persons) is performed by sea, road, rail or air, or a combination thereof and in the law relating to freight forwarding.
+Her research interests further encompass international transport law, whether carriage (of goods or persons) is performed by sea, road, rail or air, or a combination thereof and in the law relating to freight forwarding.

 Outputs include (co-edited with Professor D R Thomas) the book Current Issues in Freight Forwarding: law and logistics (Lawtext, 2017) and (co-authored with Paul Bugden) the work on Goods in Transit (4th ed., Sweet and Maxwell, 2018).
-She is, inter alia, contributor to the leading Scots Law treatise, Gloag and Henderson, The Law of Scotland (2017 and 2012 editions) covering the chapters on “Carriage by Air”, ”Carriage by Land” and “Maritime Law: Carriage by Sea with General Average and Salvage”.
+She is, inter alia, contributor to the leading Scots Law treatise, Gloag and Henderson, The Law of Scotland (2022, 2017 and 2012 editions) covering the chapters on “Carriage by Air”, ”Carriage by Land” and “Maritime Law: Carriage by Sea with General Average and Salvage.